momoieaso/mt-exercise-03/README.md

     ./scripts/generate.sh

+Before visualizing, make sure pandas and matplotlib are installed on your system.
+Install with:

+    pip install pandas
+    pip install matplotlib

 Create tables for the three different perplexities and line plots for the training and validation perplexity to visualize the results:

     cd scripts